JesterChenpw/TOTK-Master-Mode/README.md

 - Faster speed
 - Better awareness
 - Can not be tricked with Bokoblin or Majora's Masks
-- Immune to all elements
+- Immune to all elements and confusion
 - Arrows only do 20% of damage
 - Harder to headshot, headshots only deal 150% damage